Nexus-MZ/Nexus-MZ/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning so you can view me as a total newbie.
+- 🔭 I’m currently working on a mini project that i'm totally underqualified for but hey ... gotta start somewhere.

 <!--
 **Nexus-MZ/Nexus-MZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.